Canon 40D vs Leica V-LUX 4

 Studio photographers will appreciate that the Canon 40D (unlike the V-LUX 4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the V-LUX 4 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the V-LUX 4 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the V-LUX 4 was followed by the Leica V-LUX Typ 114.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 40D and V-LUX 4 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Leica V-LUX 4 Manual.

 So how do things add up?
 Is the Canon 40D better than the Leica V-LUX 4 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.